tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Github repository
 https://github.com/tammy-uncc/ITCS6162KDDGroup4.git

+## The Group 4 Team
+The team collaborated by meeting twice per week over zoom.
+They also communicated extensively by email and SMS test.
+Together they delegated duties and each one of performed their tasks either on their own or with others.
+Their work was then reviewed, and if necessary, added to by the other members of the group.
+The choice of the research question was a group collaboration with each member probividing one or more questions to the discussion.
+Once identified the team had a direction.

-## Team Members
+### Team Members
+Following are the members of the group and the tasks they worked on:

-Julie Berryhill<br>
+#### Julie Berryhill<br>
-Manoj Aitha<br>
+Julie wrote up the introduction and performed the work on the PyCaret code section of the notebook.

-Gabriel Van Dreel<br>
+#### Gabriel Van Dreel<br>
-Tammy Ziegler<br>
+Gabriel wrote up the data understanding section and performed the work on the preprocessing coding and the modeling sections of the notebook.

-Dasha Rizvanova<br>
+#### Dasha Rizvanova<br>
+Dasha wrote the conclusion and evaluation sections.

+#### Manoj Aitha<br>
+Manoj investigated if there was any value in performing the association rules on our dataset given our research question.

+#### Tammy Ziegler<br>
+Tammy lead the meetings and kept the meeting notes.
+She also built out the initial notebook document with the data loading and data analysis code.

-## Introduction of Project
+## Introduction
-Group 4 decided that they would like to research the possibility of whether an individual could change their lifestyle factors in time to reduce or eliminate the onset of Alzheimer's.
+The group decided that they would like to research the possibility of whether an individual could change their lifestyle factors in time to reduce or eliminate the onset of Alzheimer's.
 For example, if an individual knew that a healthier diet could reduce their chance of a positive diagnosis, then they may put eating healthier as an earlier priority in their lives.
 This dataset includes many lifestyle factors (BMI, smoking status, alcohol consumption, physical activity, diet quality, and sleep quality) that will help in building predictive and prescriptive objectives.
 We will be using supervised learning methods as the diagnosis of Alzheimer's is a known outcome in this dataset.
 We will be looking into classification, clustering, and feature selection to identify and select the most relevant features to improve the predictive models.
 By using these approaches, group 4 hopes that this research will uncover any insights of lifestyle risk factors for developing Alzheimer’s and which lifestyle factor modifications could mitigate those risks.

 ### Problem Understanding